Azure/Azure-Sentinel/DataConnectors/ReadMe.md

 Once everything looks as expected, send an email to [AzureSentinelPartner@microsoft.com](mailto:AzureSentinelPartner@microsoft.com) of your sign off to get your connector shipped in public preview.

 ## Connector ships in public preview
 Promote your connector to get installs and get customer feedback.
 Support connector issues reported by the customer.
 These can be in generic data flow aspects which you can handle on provider side.
-There may be connector UX issues or queries etc. issues that you can update by doing a PR on the respective file and inform Microsoft / Azure Sentinel PM for deployment.
+There may be connector UX issues or queries etc. issues that you can update by doing a PR on the respective file and inform [AzureSentinelPartner@microsoft.com](mailto:AzureSentinelPartner@microsoft.com) for deployment.
 ### Exit criteria for connector GA
 Once the data connector is in public preview for at least a month, send an email with the following info to [AzureSentinelPartner@microsoft.com](mailto:AzureSentinelPartner@microsoft.com) to get the connector to GA.
-*	The data connector has at least sample queries and workbooks to visualize and use the data effectively in Sentinel.
+*	The data connector has at least sample queries and workbooks to visualize and use the data effectively in Azure Sentinel.
 *	The data connector has at least 10 unique customers
 *	No major unresolved customer reported incidents with the data connector in a month after release